Holy Yearnings, Holy Listening, Holy Partnerships: A Peer-to-Peer Young Adult Ministry Initiative

 Innovation Hub Team

-- Dr. Reginald Blount, Assistant Professor of Formation, Youth, and Culture at Garrett-Evangelical; Program Director
+- Dr. Reginald Blount, Associate Professor of Formation, Leadership, and Culture at Garrett-Evangelical; Program Director

 - Dr. Dori Baker, Senior Research Fellow at the Forum for Theological Exploration; Research Director